-Chicago-based Aon has taken further steps to exit the property and casualty underwriting business by moving to sell its Construction Program Group (CPG).
-Aon also announced that it would strengthen reserves for its remaining specialty property and casualty business by approximately $100 million , while continuing to exploring the sale of the remaining underwriting business.
+Chicago-based Aon has taken steps to exit the property and casualty underwriting business by moving to sell its Construction Program Group (CPG).
+Aon also announced that it would strengthen reserves for its remaining specialty property and casualty business by approximately $100 million, while exploring the sale of the remaining underwriting business.

 Aon signed a letter of intent to sell its CPG, a managing general underwriter, to Old Republic Insurance Co. for cash consideration of $85 million.
-The transaction also includes the transfer of approximately $300 million of unearned premium and claim reserves currently on the books of Virginia Surety Co., Inc., which relate to business previously written through CPG.
-The sale of CPG and previously announced pending sale of Aon Warranty Group and Virginia Surety — part of the strategic exit of underwriiting — are anticipated to be completed in the fourth quarter of 2006.
+The transaction also includes the transfer of approximately $300 million of unearned premium and claim reserves on the books of Virginia Surety Co.
+Inc., which relate to business previously written through CPG.
+The sale of CPG and the previously announced pending sale of Aon Warranty Group and Virginia Surety, part of the underwriting exit strategy, are anticipated to be completed in the fourth quarter of 2006.

-Aon officials aid the exiting of the underwriting business would permit the firm to focus on its core businesses, including brokerage.
+Aon officials said exiting the underwriting business would permit the firm to focus on its core businesses, including brokerage.

 Lazard Freres & Co.
-LLC and Dewey Ballantine LLP have been engaged to assist in the review.
+LLC and Dewey Ballantine LLP have been engaged by the special committee to assist in its review.
 No details of any offer were disclosed.

 National Indemnity, Equitas